SLOPING & UNEVEN FLOORS

 Additional Signs You May Have Foundation Failure

-Foundation problems not only cause sloping and uneven floors, they create other problems as well.
+Foundation problems not only cause sloping and uneven floors, but they also create other problems as well.
 Look for additional signs, such as:

 - Misaligned windows and doors